GUT-AI/gut-ai/README.rst

 ----

 **Summary:** Documentation, content and meta files about the **GUT-AI Initiative** in general.
-This repository is common point of reference for **everyone** looking to learn about our worldwide, decentralized Initiative.
+This repository is common point of reference for **everyone** looking to learn about our worldwide, permissionless, decentralized Initiative.